Calinos Entertainment on New Titles, Expanding Global Presence and Growing Interest from Asia

 “In 2026, we aim to strengthen Calinos Entertainment’s global presence by expanding both our Turkish and international content portfolio,” says Gamze Besler, Sales Manager for CIS, Baltics, and Asia Pacific at Calinos Entertainment.
-She joins us in our ATF 2025 issue to evaluate 2025 for Calinos, discussing the company’s latest title Lies After Lies, market highlights, and growing opportunities across Asia and beyond.
+She joins us in our ATF 2025 issue to evaluate 2025 for Calinos, discussing market highlights and growing opportunities across Asia and beyond.

 As we approach the end of 2025, how would you describe this year overall for Calinos Entertainment?